minzart/sunrise-oath/glossary/chatgpt.md

 Gale's relationship [[with]] Dawn distracts him from his writing, though through the experiences he gains confidence as [[an]] artist.
 He lacked things to write about, and through his experiences [[with]] Dawn he developed his own voice and started to manifest his will in the world.

-Most notably, he had a group of three female friends in Waterloo who fit the roles of goddesses in his life.
+Most notably, he had a group of three female friends in Waterloo who [[fit]] the roles of goddesses in his life.
 Tara Robles the architect replaces Eroica Vici the lawyer as [[Athena]] (wisdom and war).
 Selene Bauman the curator replaces Catherine Clement the engineer as Hera (duty and wrath).
 Charlotte Gagnon the doctor replaces Louise Charpentier the pianist as Aphrodite (beauty and mercy).

 Gale's greatest challenge in Montreal is the pursuit of meaning.
 At first he pursues happiness via chasing the past (his fleeting relationship [[with]] Dawn), but meeting the architect at La Ronde kicked off a chain of events where he began questioning his own reasons for being in Montreal.
 Most notably, Tara's suggestion that he elope [[with]] her presents itself as [[an]] alternative to being with Dawn, as Gale and Tara were once high school sweethearts who broke up in their first year of engineering at the University of Waterloo.

 Gale's relationship with Tara makes him waver in his intentions toward Dawn.
 He was also suspicious of why Dawn never showed up at La Ronde on the day of their date; it was by fluke that he happened to run into Tara, who was in Montreal with her classmates from architecture school.

 Gale's pursuit of meaning manifests in his writing by beginning to reflect his own life more explicitly.
 The very text the reader is looking at is ostensibly Gale's own autobiography / [[journal]] / memoir.
 What ultimately helps him find meaning is realizing the subjectivity of all experience, notably through the realization that the Dawn he reunited with never existed except as a figment of his imagination.
-All that time, he simply imagined a girl who looked exactly like the one who he did meet seven years ago.
+All that [[time]], he simply imagined a girl who looked exactly like the one who he did meet seven years ago.

-Gale's new friends in Montreal fit the same archetypes as his friends in Waterloo.
+Gale's new friends in Montreal [[fit]] the same archetypes as his friends in Waterloo.
 Gale's friends in Montreal are generally more nuanced or jaded versions of the archetypes from Waterloo.
 As [[an]] example: Tara is Eroica's cousin, and Eroica was the more dominant and crafty of the two.
 However, Tara has a special talent for never missing the mark, whether in shooting games, carnival ball tosses, or clever remarks.
 She also is the one who often foils Eroica's plans, through exercising her own will.

 After Gale realizes that Dawn never existed, he had a period of idleness where both his friendships and his writing floundered.
 After finding out that Louise had died in a car accident on her way to the airport with the newborn child she had while Gale was gone, he is distraught by the loss of his fiancee and daughter.
 He drinks heavily, and accidentally falls into the water at [[Alexandra]] Basin in the Old [[Port]] of Montreal, the very place where he last saw the beautiful stranger seven years before when the ship docked back at the pier.
 Miraculously, the real version of Dawn, Sarah Carice Beaulieu, happened to be there when he well into the water, and saved his life.

 Gale's relationship with Sarah ends in marriage.
 They have two children: Caroline Alice Jones, and Marie Eilish Jones. ([[Trivia]]: the latter grows up to become Ishmael, one of the leaders of a resistance movement in [[an]] alt-history future of Canada.)

-Louise and the unborn child fit into the story via being [[an]] element of foreshadowing that Gale's actions have more consequences than he would like to admit.
+Louise and the unborn child [[fit]] into the story via being [[an]] element of foreshadowing that Gale's actions have more consequences than he would like to admit.
 He thinks he can leave Waterloo and go back whenever he is done with his business in Montreal, but in reality there were many people who depended on him.
 He let down the original trio, and is denied the chance to truly make amends.
 All he can do is salvage the relationships he has with the new trio.

 Gale imagines Dawn as a figment of his own imagination as a sort of self-delusion that gives him hope.
 He feels that his life is boring, and that he has never truly wanted for anything material.
 For him, the beautiful stranger he met seven years ago was a perfect enigma to carry with him forever.
 The fake version of Dawn first appeared after Canada Day; during a thunderstorm in the early morning of July 2, 1999, he said that he would finally go back to the Old [[Port]] of Montreal if the rain stopped before sunrise.
-It did, and so he went and gave himself hope in the way he knew best: lying to himself.
+It did, and so he went and gave himself hope in the way he knew [[best]]: lying to himself.

 Montreal is used as a setting in which Gale is a stranger, and where he can make new connections and start anew.
 In reality, he is the same person no matter where he goes, and he himself realizes the parallels between the old trio and the new trio.
 He salvages the latter friendships only after the first three completely forsake him; Eroica and Catherine mourn the death of their dear friend Louise, and Louise the pianist is forever lost to death.